Work Stress & Burnout Syndrome

 Signs and Symptoms of Job Burnout

-Signs of burnout include physical symptoms, increased illness and health conditions, physical and emotional exhaustion, mental health concerns such as anxiety and depression, and insomnia.
-Cognitive failures such as forgetting names or overlooking a stop sign are common warning signs of burnout.
-You may have even begun to feel that you hate your job or feel trapped in your career.
-The mounting pressures can leave little time for stress management or worklife balance.
+Cognitive failures such as forgetting names or overlooking a stop sign are warning signs of burnout.
+You may feel that you hate your job or feel trapped in your career.
+The mounting pressures can leave little time for stress management, worklife balance or healthy living.

 Do you wish that you could regain control and balance your professional and personal life in a healthy way?

 In 2019, the World Health Organization officially classified burnout syndrome as an occupational phenomenon.